ggbot-org/ggbot/docs/error-handling.md

 	static message = "Invalid argument"
 	constructor() {
 		super(ErrorInvalidArg.message)
+		this.name = ErrorInvalidArg.errorName
 	}
 }
 ```

 Note that a static attribute `errorName` with the name of the error, i.e. the class name,
 is added to be able to serialize the error.
 Using `ErrorInvalidArg.name` may not work if the code is minified, hence an explicit string must be added.

+After calling `super` in the constructor, set the `name` as the static `errorName` otherwise the error instance will have default name "Error".

 It is not worth to extend other error classes, (e.g. `TypeError`, `RangeError`)
 as they are used to categorize [errors thrown by JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Errors) and extending them would pollute what consumers expect to be on that list.